VDOT Process for Securing Professional Services

 After the individual committee members have completed their review of the EOIs submitted, the selection committee convenes and combines their individual scores to obtain a weighted rating for each firm.
 Any subconsultants are included in the overall evaluation.

 From this effort, a short list of firms is selected.
 Usually three or more firms are selected and invited for an interview and/or technical presentation of their qualifications before the selection committee.
 At the interview/technical presentation, additional non-voting members of VDOT staff may attend as observers.

 Firms selected for the short list are notified and given the date and time for their interview.
 Firms are normally given 1-2 weeks to prepare for the interview.
 Those firms not short listed are notified and provided an alphabetical list of all firms that were short listed.

-Firms are normally given 30-45 minutes to make their presentations with an additional 15 minutes for the selection committee to ask any questions that they may have.
+Firms are given a specific amount of time to make their presentations.
+Additional time is programmed for the selection committee to ask any questions that they may have.
 Upon completion of the interview process and evaluation of information provided at the interview and in the EOI, the selection committee prepares a narrative rating of the firms and submits it to the Division Administrator.
-The Division Administrator reviews the selection committee's recommendations and approves the top rated firm being asked to submit a cost proposal.
+The Division Administrator reviews the selection committee's recommendations and approves the top rated firm(s) being asked to submit a cost proposal.

 VDOT uses cost plus fixed fee, lump sum and fixed billable rate contract, depending upon the needs of the lead division.
 Prior to award of the contract, the prime consultant and all subconsultants must have a VDOT pre-award audit evaluation with an approved FAR overhead rate.
 Title VI Evaluation Reports and Certificates of Insurance must also be submitted.